-Peter Brown, the Philip and Beulah Rollins Professor of History, Emeritus, was present to award his namesake prize, which is given annually to the best graduate student essay on any subject relating to the study of Late Antiquity.
+The CSLA welcomes submissions for the Peter R. Brown Prize, which is awarded annually to the best graduate student essay on any subject relating to the study of Late Antiquity.
 The prize consists of a cash award of $1000.